armytag/langs/cauldron/language1.md

 Syllables moderately complex (CVC)

-- Onset combinations: nassals, plosives, fricatives, liquids (30)
+- Onset combinations: nassals, plosives, fricatives, liquids (27)
 - Nucleus: vowels (4)
 - Coda: voiced nasals, voiced trill, fricatives, and laterals (9)

-Syllables written as onset-vowel character with smaller coda characters (labialized plosives match unlabialized characters with a diacritic)
+Syllables written as a sequence of consonant characters with a sinɡle vowel character for /ɑ/ appearinɡ in between (other vowels inferrable from context)
-- (10 onset * 6 vowels) + 6 lone vowels + 4 coda = 70 unique characters

-Alternatively, could write with onset character and rime character
-- 10 onset + 6 lone vowels + (6 vowels * 4 coda) = 40 unique characters

 ## Morphology